zorfling/modern-js-for-php-devs/src/pages/4-Laravel-GraphQL-Server/index.md

 GraphiQL is a handy web based GraphQL client, baked in when we installed Laravel GraphQL.
 It's similar to something like Postman which you might have used for testing REST APIs.

-Access it by going to http://localhost/graphiql
+You can access it by going to http://localhost/graphiql.

-Test out some queries:
+Once you're there, you can test out the queries we defined earlier.

+#### allPeople Query

 Get the username, first name and last name of all users, as well as their friends' usernames.

+Notice we can nest inside the query to return the username of each person's friends as well.
+This is another of GraphQL's benefits.

+##### Request

 ```
 {